In year 7 students have 25 lessons a week.

 Spring term

-Native American Indians (exploratory)
+Native American (exploratory)

 Summer term